Address code issues in JetBrains and Visual Studio Code - Amazon Q Developer

 To ignore a code issue:

-1. In the Code Issues panel, choose the code issue you want to ignore.
+1. In the Code Issues tab, choose the code issue you want to ignore.

 The following image shows the ignore icon for a code issue in Visual Studio Code.

-3. To ignore a code issue and similar ones, choose the ellipses icon, then choose Ignore Similar Issues.
+4. To ignore similar issues, choose the elipses icon, and then the choose Ignore Similar Issues button that appears.